ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 }
 ```

-Here the 3 stages are specified in the pipeline.
+Here, the 3 stages are specified in the pipeline.
 Input is specified as beats and listens to port 5044.
 A grok filter is used to structure the Ballerina logs and the output is specified to push to Elasticsearch on
 `elasticsearch:9200`.